Lectures: Access Zoom Room

 We will have 13 lab assignments during the term at a clip of one per week.
 They are designed to take about 10 hours to complete.
 If they are taking more time than that, please consider increasing your use of teaching assistance.
 Follow this link to access lab assignments.

-You have been divided in groups of 6 to 8 students made up of two teams of 3 or 4 students each.
+You have been divided in groups of 9 or 10 students made up of teams of 3 or 2 students each.
 Groups meet twice a week with an assigned teaching assistant for an interactive session.
 Within a group you collaborate with the members of your team to prepare a solution and write a report.
 You must have received an email with your group and team assignment.
 If you haven’t received such note, send an email to email@example.com so that we can make proper adjustments.

 You may notice from the above numbers that we are making a big effort to offer personalized instruction.
 We encourage you to develop a strong professional relationship with your teaching assistants.
 This is the reason why we are dividing you in small groups.
 We also encourage you to form a strong working relationship with your team.
 There is much you can learn through interaction with your peers.
 This is the reason why we are choosing to keep the teams together throughout the term.